apache/doris/docs/en/docs/advanced/variables.md

     For compatible purpose.
 This variable has no effect, just enable some BI tools can query or set this session variable sucessfully.

+*   `group_by_and_having_use_alias_first`

+    Specifies whether group by and having clauses use column aliases rather than searching for column name in From clause.
+The default value is false.